nrsky/trecker_t/README.md

 rake db:migrate

-6) #seed DB, can take up to few min, depending on hardware rake db:seed      #seeds for development only
+6) #seed DB, can take up to a min, depending on hardware rake db:seed      - creates index and some data with drivers, companies, etc. 10K records will be added to elastic search

 8) bundle exec rspec   - for tests
 9) bundle exec cucumber  - for features

 10) rails s Puma       #start the service

-11) http://localhost:3000/record/processed_time_by_activities?driver_id=1&day=10/04/2017  #provide any existing driver_id - should be seeded in DB
+11) open http://localhost:3000 to upload/add drivers, fields, records from view or upload a file.

-cucumber feature  must be added example of response {"driving":{"data":[]},"cultivating":{"data":[]},"repairing":{"data":[{"date_from":"2017-04-10T01:28:44.419Z","total_time":27.721000000000004,"date_to":"2017-04-10T01:29:12.419+00:00"},{"date_from":"2017-04-10T01:30:04.112Z","total_time":12.238,"date_to":"2017-04-10T01:30:16.112+00:00"}]}}
+http://localhost:3000/record/processed_time_by_activities?driver_id=1&day=10/04/2017  #provide any existing driver_id - should be seeded in DB cucumber feature  must be added example of response {"driving":{"data":[]},"cultivating":{"data":[]},"repairing":{"data":[{"date_from":"2017-04-10T01:28:44.419Z","total_time":27.721000000000004,"date_to":"2017-04-10T01:29:12.419+00:00"},{"date_from":"2017-04-10T01:30:04.112Z","total_time":12.238,"date_to":"2017-04-10T01:30:16.112+00:00"}]}}